jeremyhsimons/CI_PP2_SavvySaver/README.md

 ### Acknowledgements
 * Thanks to my Mentor Mo Shami for his feedback, advice and encouragement throughout this project.
-* Thanks to the wonderful CI London Community
+* Thanks to the wonderful CI London Community for all the moral support!